CyberSecMohaimen/CyberSecMohaimen/README.md

 | Network Traffic Monitoring and Attack Detection | <a href="https://google.com">Detection Lab</a>|

 ## Tools
 [Provide tools and break them down into categories.
-Use ChatGPT to help create the link - Remove this afterwards]]
+Use Google to help create the link - Remove this afterwards]]

 ### Network
 <div>